JovanZDR/wu14oop2./readme.md

-I did everything for Godkänt, but loseTool method(commented it out).
+I did everything for a Godkänt, but the loseTool method(commented it out).